kamsar/SassAndCoffee/BuildingSassInOne.md

 4. Keep trying to run sass\_in\_one.rb and fixing up the runtime errors (Sass tries to build its version info from files in the Gem - replace it with hardcoded strings)
+5. Find the line with "scope('VERSION')" and replace that line with the hardcoded version of sass.
+Something like: "numbers = "3.2.9".strip.split('.')."
+6. Find the line with "scope('VERSION_NAME')" and replace that line with the hardcoded version name.
+Something like: "name = "Media Mark"."